linzino7/Fast_RCNN_mmdet/README.md

 Selected Topics in Visual Recognition using Deep Learning Homework 3 announcement HW3

 This Rep is base on [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection).

-More detail can see [mmdetection eetting start](https://github.com/open-mmlab/mmdetection#getting-started).
+More detail can see [mmdetection getting start](https://github.com/open-mmlab/mmdetection#getting-started).

 ## Hardware
 - Ubuntu 18.04 LTS